-- □ I have included signed, complete copies of my 2017 federal and all applicable state income tax returns.
-11. - I must file my 2017 income tax returns by the IRS filing deadline applicable to me or, in the alternative, I must apply for 12. an extension of time to file before my IRS filing deadline.
+11. I have included signed, complete copies of my 2018 federal and all applicable state income tax returns.

+12. I must file my 2018 income tax returns by the IRS filing deadline applicable to me or, in the alternative, I must apply to the IRS for an extension of time to file using IRS form 4868 before my IRS filing deadline.
 I understand that the United Nations will not file my tax returns on my behalf.

-1 For staff members receiving dependency benefits.
+&lt;sup>1 For staff members receiving dependency benefits.